Calculate#

 ndarray

-Solves for the eigenenergies and eigenstates of given Hamiltonian(s over 1 parameter).
+Solves for the eigenenergies and eigenstates of given Hamiltonian(s) over one parameter.

 This function diagonalizes the input Hamiltonian(s) to find the corresponding eigenenergies and eigenstates.
 It supports both single Hamiltonian and a set of Hamiltonians (e.g., varying with time or another parameter).